About the Interior Design (ID) Bachelor’s Program

 A grade of C or better is required in all ID and ARCH courses.

 Laptop Computer Requirement.
-All incoming freshmen and transfer students are required to have a laptop computer.
-Minimum specifications can be found at www.depts.ttu.edu/hs/dod/computer.php.
+All incoming first-year and transfer students are required to have a laptop computer.
+Minimum specifications can be found at https://www.depts.ttu.edu/hs/dod/id/computer.php.

-Sophomore Portfolio Review.
-At the end of the third semester, sophomores submit a portfolio with representative work from specific studio courses (ARCH 1341 , ID 1385 , ID 2381 , ID 2385 ).
-A consensus of opinion by the faculty is required for determining recommendations for the student.
-Prior to being admitted to ID 3385, students who received “conditional” evaluations must have met the recommended conditions identified by the reviewers.
+Second-Year Portfolio Review.
+At the end of the third semester, second-year students submit a portfolio with representative work from specific studio courses (ID 1101 , ID 1385 , ID 2381 , ID 2385 ).
+A consensus of opinion by the faculty is required for determining recommendations for the student prior to being admitted to ID 2385.

-Senior Portfolio Review.
-During the senior year students are required to present a portfolio to be reviewed by a jury of design professionals.
+Fourth-Year Portfolio Review.
+During the fourth year, students are required to present a portfolio to be reviewed by a jury of design professionals.
 This experience provides the student practice in critically evaluating, organizing, and presenting work.

 Student Projects Policy.
 The Department of Design reserves the right to retain, exhibit, and reproduce design projects submitted by students.
 Work submitted for a grade is the property of the department and remains such until it is returned to the student.